1969–70 NHL season: Stanley Cup Finals

 This was the first playoff meeting between these two teams.
-This was St. Louis' third Stanley Cup Final, having advanced to the round every season since entering the league.
+This was St. Louis' third Stanley Cup Finals, having advanced to the round every season since entering the league.
 In both of their previous appearances, they lost to the Montreal Canadiens in four games.
 This was Boston's eleventh Stanley Cup Finals appearance, having won the championship three times previously.
 They last advanced to the Finals in 1958 where they lost to Montreal in six games.
 Boston won this year's six-game regular season series, earning eight of twelve points.

 Phil Esposito of the Bruins led all playoff scorers with 13 goals and 14 assists for 27 points, at the time a new NHL playoff record, followed by Orr with 20 points and Johnny Bucyk of the Bruins with 19 points.
 Gerry Cheevers of the Bruins led all goaltenders with twelve wins, while Jacques Plante of the Blues led all goaltenders in goals against average in the playoffs with 1.48.